TEAM X

 ✅ Right panel is for actions

-❌ Lot of data without segregation
+❌ A lot of data without segregation

-✅ Everything Segregated under tabs and sub-tabs Different groupings(based on relation) have different tabs
+✅ Everything segregated under tabs and sub-tabs.
+Different groupings (based on relation) have different tabs

-✅ Important datapoints on top
+✅ Important data points on top

 ✅ Organised Panels